-The heart of the film is Notting Hill’s Portobello Road street market, in the top ten of London's tourist attractions – a fact you'll appreciate if you visit at the weekend.
-But that really is the time to see it.
+The market provides the heart of the film.
+It's in the top ten of London's tourist attractions – a fact you'll appreciate if you visit at the weekend, but that really is the time to see it.
 On weekdays, locals buy fruit and veg here.
-Second-hand goods are included on on Friday but on Saturdays the road is packed for the famous antiques market.
+Second-hand goods are included on Friday but on Saturdays the road is packed for the famous antiques stalls.

 Started in the 1860s, it's been busy ever since, becoming – along with Carnaby Street and the King's Road, Chelsea – one of the centres of the Swinging London phenomenon in the 60s.
 Sometimes on Portobello it feels like the 60s never went away.

-But there is no ‘Travel Book Company’ on Portobello Road, the down-at-heel shop owned by William Thacker.
-At the time of filming, the store was Nicholls Antique Arcade, then furniture store Gong, it’s now a gift shop/souvenir store, sensibly called – yes – Notting Hill, 142 Portobello Road (and rather cheekily replicating the film’s typeface).
-Somewhat misleadingly, the shop-owners have added an additional sign reading 'The Travel Book Shop'.
+▶ But there is no ‘Travel Book Company’ on Portobello Road, the down-at-heel shop owned by William Thacker.
+At the time of filming, the store was Nicholls Antique Arcade, which went on to become furniture store Gong, and is now a gift shop/souvenir store.
+Sensibly it's called – yes – Notting Hill, 142 Portobello Road (and rather cheekily replicates the film title’s typeface and colour scheme).
+Somewhat misleadingly, the shop-owners have also added an additional sign reading 'The Travel Book Shop'. ⏏

 The real Travel Bookshop, on which William’s establishment was based, was around the corner.
 This really was called The Travel Bookshop, 13-15 Blenheim Crescent, just off Portobello, but rising costs in the area (ironically bumped up by the success of the film) and the continued rise of online selling meant that the shop closed its doors in 2011.
-The premises has since reopened as a book store once again.
+It has since reopened as The Notting Hill Bookshop, at 13 Blenheim Crescent.

-Coffee Shop, which stood at 303 Westbourne Park Road, was the little – yes, you guessed it – coffee shop, where William gets the coffee and orange juice at the beginning of the film.
+▶ Coffee Shop, which stood at 303 Westbourne Park Road, was the little – yes, you guessed it – coffee shop, where William gets the coffee and orange juice he spills at the beginning of the film.
 And, yes, this little independent business has since closed down.
 Next door, on the corner of Westbourne Park and Portobello Road, was the empty property outside which he bumps into Anna Scott.
-It became – a branch of Coffee Republic, and is now Coffeebello.
+It became – a branch of Coffee Republic, and is now Coffeebello. ⏏

-A few yards away, across Portobello Road, at 280 Westbourne Park Road is William Thacker's flat.
-The rundown bedsit interior was a studio set and bore no resemblance whatsoever to what actually lay behind the famous blue door, for this was actually home to the screenwriter Richard Curtis.
+▶ A few yards away, across Portobello Road, at 280 Westbourne Park Road is William Thacker's flat.
+The rundown bedsit interior was a studio set and bore no resemblance whatsoever to what actually lay behind the famous blue door.
+This was actually home to the screenwriter Richard Curtis.

-Saints Tattoo Parlour, 201 Portobello Road, is the store from which the guy who got drunk and now can’t remember why he chose a tattoo reading ‘I love Ken’ emerges, under the opening credits.
-It’s also the ‘Brighton’ tattoo parlour peeked into by Bella (Lia Williams) in Michael Winner’s film of Helen Zahavi’s Dirty Weekend.
+▶ Saints Tattoo Parlour, 201 Portobello Road, was the store from which the guy who got drunk and now can’t remember why he chose a tattoo reading ‘I love Ken’ emerges, under the opening credits.
+It was also the ‘Brighton’ tattoo parlour peeked into by Bella (Lia Williams) in Michael Winner’s film of Helen Zahavi’s Dirty Weekend.
 The premises now houses Saint Marc clothes store. ⏏

-The Coronet Cinema was where William watches Helix, the sci-fi movie short on both horses and hounds, starring Anna Scott.
-The cinema has closed but the premises has been restored to its original function as a live theatre, oddly named The Print Room, 103 Notting Hill Gate at Hillgate Street, W11.
+▶ The Coronet Cinema was where William watches Helix, the sci-fi movie starring Anna Scott, but short on both horses and hounds.
+The cinema has closed but the premises has been restored to its original function as a live theatre, The Coronet Theatre, 103 Notting Hill Gate at Hillgate Street, W11. ⏏

 The scene where he watches a film in swimming goggles was shot in the screening room of BAFTA.